soliemad/eidolon-tracker/README.md

 # Eidolon Tracker
-A tracker tool for Eidolons in Aurora Kigndom
+A tracker tool for Eidolons in Aurora Kingdom

 ## Recommended IDE Setup